-Your teenager has just gotten their driver’s license and will soon
+Your teenager has just gotten his or her driver’s license and will

-be cruising around town, enjoying their newfound independence.
-Not only
+soon be cruising around town, enjoying their newfound independence.
+Not

-is this an important milestone in your child’s life, but this is
+only is this an important milestone in your child’s life, but this

 their safety.
 According to research by the Virginia Tech Transportation